hercules2209/Cyclone/README.md

 glob # A module for pathname pattern matching tkinter # A standard Python interface to the Tk GUI toolkit (should be present by default)
 ```
-After installing the above,Download the models from the link available in the next section.
-To use the GUI simply run the following command in the teminal.
+After installing the above, download the models from the link available in the next section.
+To use the GUI, simply run the following command in the terminal.
 ```
 python3 UI_zoom.py
 ```